SynAgent: Generalizable Cooperative Humanoid Manipulation via Solo-to-Cooperative Agent Synergy: Method

 \textbf{Progressive Skill Acquisition} The complete algorithm flow is shown in Algorithm~\ref{alg:distill_rl}.
-To ensure stable training and enable a gradual transition from pure imitation of $\pi^{\text{imit}}$ to autonomous action generation, we introduce three key hyper-parameters to control the learning schedule.
+To ensure stable training and enable a gradual transition from pure imitation of $\boldsymbol{\pi}^{\mathrm{imit}}$ to autonomous action generation, we introduce three key hyper-parameters to control the learning schedule.
 The first two, $\epsilon$ and $\kappa$, are adopted from the DAgger algorithm.
-When $t<=\kappa$ only actions $a^{e}$ are executed in simulation, since the untrained policy $\psi$ would produce actions leading to early termination.
-This allows the policy to learn from meaningful states from the very beginning.
-In the subsequent $\kappa<t<\epsilon+\kappa$ episodes, we linearly anneal the probability of sampling actions from the $\pi^{\text{imit}}$, while also progressively decreasing the weight of the action imitation loss $J(\psi)$.
-After $\kappa + \epsilon$ episodes, the simulation acts $a$ only and the $J(\psi)$ is removed.
-The third hyperparameter, $T{\text{imit}}$, governs the reward composition.
-As outlined in Algorithm~\ref{alg:distill_rl}, for the first $T_{\text{imit}}$ epochs, we employ the full imitation reward used in Stages I and II to ground the policy.
-Beyond $T_{\text{imit}}$, we switch to a sparse reward that depends only on the object's trajectory tracking error.
+When $l\leq\kappa$, only teacher actions $\boldsymbol{a}^{e}$ are executed because the untrained policy $\boldsymbol{\psi}$ would cause early termination.
+During $\kappa<l<\epsilon+\kappa$, we linearly reduce both the probability of sampling $\boldsymbol{\pi}^{\mathrm{imit}}$ actions and the weight of the action-imitation loss $J(\boldsymbol{\psi})$.
+After $\kappa+\epsilon$ episodes, SynAgent executes only its own actions and $J(\boldsymbol{\psi})$ is removed.
+The third hyperparameter, $L$, governs the reward composition.
+As outlined in Algorithm~\ref{alg:distill_rl}, for the first $L$ episode rounds, we employ the full imitation reward used in Stages I and II to ground the policy.
+Beyond $L$, we switch to a sparse reward that depends only on the object's trajectory tracking error.
 This shift encourages the policy to explore its own action sequences to achieve the goal, rather than slavishly mimicking the teacher's motions, thereby significantly improving generalization to novel trajectories and interaction scenarios.